-Most of the Special Function Register details will be described in the relevant functional sections; however several registers require a separate description in this section.
+Most of the Special Function Register details will be described in the relevant functional section.
+However, several registers require a separate description in this section.

-Indirect Addressing Register - IAR0, IAR1, IAR2
+Indirect Addressing Registers - IAR0, IAR1

-The Indirect Addressing Registers, IAR0, IAR1 and IAR2, although having their locations in normal RAM register space, do not actually physically exist as normal registers.
+The Indirect Addressing Registers, IAR0 and IAR1, although having their locations in normal RAM registers space, do not actually physically exist as normal registers.
 The method of indirect addressing for RAM data manipulation uses these Indirect Addressing Registers and Memory Pointers, in contrast to direct memory addressing, where the actual memory address is specified.
-Actions on the IAR0, IAR1 and IAR2 registers will result in no actual read or write operation to these registers but rather to the memory location specified by their corresponding Memory Pointers, MP0, MP1L/MP1H or MP2L/MP2H.
-Acting as a pair, IAR0 and MP0 can together access data only from Sector 0 while the IAR1 register together with MP1L/MP1H register pair and IAR2 registers data from any Data Memory sector.
-As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Registers indirectly will result in no operation.
+Actions on the IAR0 and IAR1 registers will result in no actual read or write operation to these registers but rather to the memory location specified by their corresponding Memory Pointers, MP0 or MP1.
+Acting as a pair, IAR0 and MP0 can together access data only from Bank 0 while the IAR1 register together with MP1 register pair can access data from any Data Memory bank.
+As the Indirect Addressing Registers are not physically implemented, reading the Indirect Addressing Registers indirectly will return a result of "00H" and writing to the registers indirectly will result in no operation.

-Memory Pointers - MP0, MP1H/MP1L, MP2H/MP2L
+Memory Pointers - MP0, MP1

-Five Memory Pointers, known as MP0, MP1L, MP1H, MP2L and MP2H, are provided.
+Five Memory Pointers, known as MP0 and MP1, are provided.
 These Memory Pointers are physically implemented in the Data Memory and can be manipulated in the same way as normal registers providing a convenient way with which to address and track data.
 When any operation to the relevant Indirect Addressing Registers is carried out, the actual address that the microcontroller is directed to is the address specified by the related Memory Pointer.
-MP0, together with Indirect Addressing Register, IAR0, are used to access data from Sector 0, while MP1L/MP1H together with IAR1 and MP2L/MP2H together with IAR2 are used to access data from all data sectors according to the corresponding MP1H or MP2H register.
-Direct Addressing can be used in all data sectors using the corresponding instruction which can address all available data memory space.
+MP0, together with Indirect Addressing Register, IAR0, are used to access data from Bank 0, while MP1 together with IAR1 are used to access data from all data banks according to the corresponding BP register.